eligrey/hotlink.js/README.md

 API
 ---

+    void hotlink(HTMLImageElement image)

 If you are using dynamically inserted images, you'll want to use the API to hotlink them.

-    void hotlink(HTMLImageElement image)

-`image` must be in an active document.

 ### Example